rytswd/k8s-website/content/en/blog/_posts/2025-04-23-Kubernetes-v1-33-Release/index.md

 ### Node topology labels are available via downward API

 This feature enables Node topology labels to be exposed via downward API.
-Before Kubernetes v1.33, you could use a workaround of using an init container to query the Kubernetes API for the underlying node; this alpha feature simplifies how workloads can access Node topology information.
+Prior to Kubernetes v1.33, a workaround involved using an init container to query the Kubernetes API for the underlying node; this alpha feature simplifies how workloads can access Node topology information.

 This work was done as part of [KEP-4742: Expose Node labels via downward API](https://kep.k8s.io/4742) led by SIG Node.

 ### Better pod status with generation and observed generation

-Before this change, the `metadata.generation` field was unused in pods.
+Prior to this change, the `metadata.generation` field was unused in pods.
 Along with extending to support `metadata.generation`, this feature will introduce `status.observedGeneration` to provide clearer pod status.

 This work was done as part of [KEP-5067: Pod Generation](https://kep.k8s.io/5067) led by SIG Node.

 ### Support for split level 3 cache architecture with kubelet’s CPU Manager

-The previous kubelet’s CPU Manager was unaware of split L3 cache architecture (also known as Last Level Cache, or LLC), and can potentially distribute CPU assignments without taking the split L3 cache into account, causing a noisy neighbor problem.
+The previous kubelet’s CPU Manager was unaware of split L3 cache architecture (also known as Last Level Cache, or LLC), and can potentially distribute CPU assignments without considering the split L3 cache, causing a noisy neighbor problem.
 This alpha feature improves the CPU Manager to better assign CPU cores for better performance.

 This work was done as part of [KEP-5109: Split L3 Cache Topology Awareness in CPU Manager](https://kep.k8s.io/5109) led by SIG Node.

 ### PSI (Pressure Stall Information) metrics for scheduling improvements

 This feature adds support on Linux nodes for providing PSI stats and metrics using cgroupv2.
-It can be used to detect resource shortages and provide nodes with more granular control for pod scheduling.
+It can detect resource shortages and provide nodes with more granular control for pod scheduling.

 This work was done as part of [KEP-4205: Support PSI based on cgroupv2](https://kep.k8s.io/4205) led by SIG Node.